groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Tagged Image File (.tif) represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
-It is capable of describing bilevel, grayscale, palette-color and full-color image data in several color spaces.
+Represents a Tagged Image File (.tif), which represents raster images that are meant for usage on a variety of devices that comply with this file format standard.
+It is capable of describing bilevel, grayscale, palette-color, and full-color image data in several color spaces.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/tiff